seanWLawrence/sushi-commerce/www/docs/getting-started.md

 ### Quick installation

-You can deploy Sushi Commerce with one-click thanks Netlify's amazing support for git-hosted static websites like this, and the best part is, hosting is free!*
+You can deploy Sushi Commerce **in less than a minute** thanks Netlify's amazing support for git-hosted static websites like this, and the best part is, hosting is free!*

 <button style="background-color: green; padding: 10px 20px; color: #fff;">Deploy to Netlify</button>